Kevin Fusco, Chief Executive Officer

 Dan O’Grady began his work at Whitmarsh in 1996.
 Whitmarsh House clients are under the jurisdiction of Family Court and DCYF, and Dan's initial responsibility was to take them to Family Court.
 Through the years, Dan has enjoyed seeing that the Family Court is as committed to the welfare of each and every youth as Whitmarsh House is.

-He is now responsible for Whitmarsh House development work which includes writing grants, fundraising and publishing a quarterly newsletter.
+Dan is now responsible for Whitmarsh House development work which includes writing grants, fundraising and publishing a quarterly newsletter.
 In addition to these critical roles, Dan is also the Corporate Compliance Officer for Whitmarsh House and helps ensure that we maintain our high ethical standards.

-Lauren Johnson, Director of Youth and Adolescent Services
+Lauren Johnson, Director of Human and Administrative Services

 Annette Perry, Program Director